Most favoured nation: History

 The most favoured nation status starts to appear in the 18th century, when the division of conditional and unconditional most favoured nation status also began.
-A 1778 trade treaty between the United States and France was a prominent early examples of a conditional most-favoured nation clause.
+There were examples of unilateral MFN clauses in 17th century agreements.
+A 1778 trade treaty between the United States and France was a prominent early example of a conditional most-favoured nation clause.
 It was common in subsequent trade treaties made by the US.
 By the mid-19th century, it was heavily used in trade treaties between European states and by Latin American states and Japan.

 In the early days of international trade, "most favoured nation" status was usually used on a dual-party, state-to-state basis.
 A nation could enter into a "most favoured nation" treaty with another nation.
 In the Treaty of Madrid (1667), Spain granted England "most favoured nation" trading status.
 With the Jay Treaty in 1794, the US also granted the same to Britain.
 In the Joseon–United States Treaty of 1882, the Korean kingdom Joseon was compelled by the United States to give it most favoured nation status.

 After World War II, tariff and trade agreements were negotiated simultaneously by all interested parties through the General Agreement on Tariffs and Trade (GATT), which ultimately resulted in the World Trade Organization in 1995.
 The WTO requires members to grant one another "most favoured nation" status.
 A "most favoured nation" clause is also included in most bilateral investment treaties concluded between capital exporting and capital importing countries after World War II.